ExamplesAnime and Manga

 I believed in racial equality, and I believed in pacifism, and along came feminism, and I thought "I ought to believe in this", but emotionally, I was still five years away from understanding and accepting feminism.

 - In Super Mario RPG, when you're chasing down the crocodile thief, there's a point when you have to sneak up behind him.
 When you do, he says, "At this rate it will take 100 years for you to catch me" and runs away.
 The second time you catch him, he says it'll take fifty years.
 The third time, before he can come up with a proper number, Mallow interrupts and demands the stolen property, prompting the boss fight.

-- In Pokémon Red and Blue/Yellow, there's a trainer in Brock's gym who tells you that you're "light-years away" from facing Brock (or something along those lines).
+- In Pokémon Red and Blue/Yellow, there's a trainer in Brock's gym who tells you that you're "ten thousand light-years away" from facing Brock.
 After you defeat him (the gym trainer, that is, not Brock), he says this line: